Create a Graph: A Pie Chart Visualization Guide

 - Difficult to compare quantities

-- We can’t visualize complex relationships
+- Can’t visualize complex relationships

 - Valid for one point in time only